Coverage Path Planning for Spraying Drones: Conclusions

 \section{Conclusions}

-A method for planning a two dimensional area disinfection with a micro aerial vehicle has been presented.
-Our method extends previous research by including a more precise sprinkler modeling and restricts the vehicle flight inside the target area.
-Through several experiments, we have validated our method; in those experiments, we observed that the vehicle maximizes the area of disinfection in despite of the area shape.
+A method for planning two-dimensional area disinfection with an UAV has been presented.
+Our method extends previous research by including a more precise sprinkler modeling and restricts the vehicle flight inside the Region of Interest.
+In consequence, it improves coverage and avoids potential collisions.
+Through several experiments, we have validated our method; in those experiments, we observed that the vehicle maximizes the area of disinfection despite the area shape.
 The method has shown to be efficient enough for being implemented in on-board systems with low computational capacity.
-For future work, we plan to extend our method for non-convex polygons and to carry out experiments with a physical platform.
+For future work, we plan to extend our method for non-convex polygons and to carry out real-world experiments.